Position – Director

-Spring once again brings out our voyageur canoes as well as spring wildflowers, natural communities, wildlife habitats and once again, pond study.
+Spring once again brings out our voyageur canoes as well as dune hikes at Grand Mere State Park, spring wildflowers, natural communities, wildlife habitats and once again, pond study.
 Summer gives you an opportunity to design and implement classes on natural history topics of your choice.
-Past summer classes include nature photography, kayaking, geocaching, terrific turtles, water wonders, starry starry nights, and our favorites, mucking in the marsh and things that go bump in the night.
+Past summer classes include nature photography, kayaking, geocaching, terrific turtles, water wonders, starry starry nights, and our favorite, Muckin’ in the Marsh.
 If you love nature and kids, this is the place for you!

 Teaching natural history to children and adults requires good communication skills, creativity, a desire for knowledge, and a willingness to face new challenges.
 Since most teaching is done while hiking, cross-country skiing, snowshoeing, canoeing, or climbing dunes, interns need to be in good physical condition.

 While at Sarett Nature Center, interns are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
 Interns are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.

 Internships are for a minimum of one season and no longer than three seasons.
 Our seasons are: summer (May/June-August), fall (September-December), and winter/spring (January-May).
 Interns can expect to work forty hours per week.
 This includes weekend hours.
 You will receive an hourly salary, plus housing if needed.